Policewomen over the decades

 Detective

-In 1955 her special interest in fraud and her skills at detection were recognised by the CIB and she was given the opportunity to work on cases alongside her male colleagues.
+In 1955 her interest in fraud and her skills at detection were recognised by the CIB and she was given the opportunity to work on cases alongside her male colleagues.
 This was a significant accomplishment at a time when many policemen resented the presence or promotion of women in the service.

-Nora retired after 23 years of investigative service with the CIB and her reputation as a very skilled fraud investigator led to a second career with bank card security.
-She was influential and active in a number of police-related groups during and after her police service.
+Nora retired after 23 years of investigative service with the CIB and her reputation as a skilled fraud investigator led to a second career with bank card security.
+She was influential and active in several police-related groups during and after her police service.
 Nora was a foundation member of the New Zealand branch of the International Police Association and was involved in setting up the Auckland retired police officers’ club.
 1985 she became patron of Recruit Wing 101 at the Royal New Zealand Police College, the first time a policewoman had been honoured.

 • Pauline Thurston